aarron-lee/legion-go-tricks/README.md

   - Gyro performance is best with hhd Dualsense Edge Emulator
 - Trackpad - this hardware previously already worked, but was not usable in steam input.
   - With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
 [Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
-- TDP - requires using either steam-patch or decky plugins
+- TDP - requires using either hhd or decky plugins
 - Controller RGB Lights - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
-- GPU Frequency control - via SimpleDeckyTDP plugin or steam-patch
+- GPU Frequency control - via SimpleDeckyTDP plugin
-- Custom Fan Curves - via LegionGoRemapper plugin
+- Custom Fan Curves - via LegionGoRemapper plugin or HHD
-  - fan curves confirmed to work with bios v29
+  - fan curves confirmed to work with bios v29, but bios v29.1 or higher is HIGHLY recommended due to some major bugs on v29
 - Games can sometimes default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
   - **Solution**: on STAMP mode, TDP must be set with a custom fan curve that will prevent thermal shutdown.
-    - You can set custom fan curves on bios v29 with the LegionGoRemapper plugin
+    - You can set custom fan curves on bios v29.1 with the LegionGoRemapper plugin
     - alternatively, if you don't want to use a custom fan curve, you can enable the `Lenovo Custom TDP` toggle in SimpleDeckyTDP
-    - steam-patch should similarly work on the LGO
 - Screen Refresh Rate and FPS control - unified refresh rate + FPS slider now works perfectly on latest bazzite stable, fixes should now also be on the latest Nobara Deck Edition too.
   - ChimeraOS might not have the fix yet.
 - adaptive/auto display brightness doesn't work yet